Eric Garcetti: Sustainability

 On his first full day as mayor, Garcetti proclaimed that Los Angeles was beginning to leave behind its culture of car ownership and to focus on "walkability and transit".
 He encouraged developing plans to make several dozen boulevards more hospitable to pedestrians, cyclists and small businesses.

 In April 2014, Garcetti signed into law a new waste franchise agreement, which was planned to expanded recycling to businesses and apartments.
 He stated his goal was to have 90% of all trash recycled by 2025.
 That same year, Garcetti co-founded Mayors National Climate Action Agenda, along with Houston mayor Annise Parker and Philadelphia mayor Michael Nutter.
 The association is composed of 379 United States mayors with the stated goal of reducing greenhouse gas emissions.
-It is committed to upholding the emissions goals of the Paris Agreement on climate change, and opposes the Trump Administration's decision to withdraw from the pact.
+It is committed to upholding the emissions goals of the Paris Agreement on climate change, and opposed the first Trump administration's decision to withdraw from the pact.

 In April 2015, Garcetti released a long-range plan for making the city more economically and environmentally sustainable.

+In February 2019, Garcetti signed an ordinance supported by environmental and animal rights activists banning the sale and manufacture of new fur products in Los Angeles.
+At the time, Los Angeles was the largest city in the United States to ban fur sales.
+In October 2019, the law was codified by a statewide ban on new fur sales in California.

+In April 2019, Garcetti introduced the Los Angeles Green New Deal to address climate change.